 Now that you’ve gotten a literal taste of Des Moines, you’ll want to keep the cool vibes going, and no better place to do that than exploring Historic East Village, which has been dubbed “the closest thing to Brooklyn that Iowa has ever seen.”
 Thanks?

-No summer in Des Moines is complete without a trip to Adventureland, which has something for both the young and young at heart.
-Included in admission is an amusement park with more than 100 rides, as well as a water park with a half dozen slides, a lazy river, kids cove, and a swim up bar for mom and dad.
+No summer in Des Moines is complete without a trip to Adventureland, which has something for both the young and the young at heart.
+Included in admission is an amusement park with more than 100 rides, as well as a water park with a half dozen slides, a lazy river, a kid's cove, and a swim-up bar for mom and dad.
 That’s not to mention the magic and comedy shows, concert series, and Iowa craft beer tent.

 Your best bet is to split the day between the water park and amusement park (or stay in the on-site hotel and do a day at each.)
 Adventure Bay includes cabanas for rent, so we like to get one and use it as a home base for the day.

 Popular roller coasters include The Monster (Adventureland’s first-ever infinity rollercoaster), The Phoenix (family spinning coaster), the all-new Dragon Slayer, and of course, the old stalwart Tornado (35-year-old wooden coaster.)